ExpressionEngine/cloud-files/docs/docs/adapter-aws-s3.md

 ## Step 2a: Create an IAM User with Restricted Access
 1. Follow items 1-4 from Step 2 above
 2. Click "Create Policy".
 This should open a new window, do not close the old one, we will come back to that.
 Select the "JSON" tab and paste in the following content.
-Make sure you substitue `your-bucket-name` with the name of your bucket created in Step 1.
+Make sure you substitute `your-bucket-name` with the name of your bucket created in Step 1.
 ```
 {
     "Version": "2012-10-17",